-Project Performance Validation: Intermediate Results
+Project Performance Verification: Intermediate Results

-The validation process is designed to confirm project outcomes after the projects have been completed.
-In FY 2016, ARC began an effort to expand the performance validation process in order to achieve a more comprehensive sample of projects.
-Under this process, project performance will be validated for projects that have been closed for three years in order to capture more accurate data on performance measures, which can continue to accrue after a project has been completed.
-ARC staff is in the process of developing protocols for the performance validations, including grantee interviews, follow-up documentation, and verification of metrics, as well as systems for recording, reporting, and using this information to improve ARC programs.
-Because this process is still under development, performance validation results are not reported in the FY 2016 PAR.
+The performance verification process, a critical part of ARC's GPRA compliance, is designed to confirm project outcomes after the projects have been completed.
+In FY 2017, ARC continued an effort to expand the performance verification process in order to achieve a more comprehensive sample of projects.
+Under the process, project performance is verified for projects that have been closed for at least two years, in order to capture more accurate data on performance measures, which can continue to accrue after a project has been completed.
+As a general rule, in each fiscal year ARC verifies the outcomes of 40 to 60 projects.